vitessio/website/content/en/docs/15.0/reference/query-serving/reserved-conn.md

 ### Settings pool and reserved connections

-There are multiple sections below that highlight how reserved connections get triggered for different use cases.
+We will see how reserved connections get triggered for different use cases in subsequent sections of this document.
 There is an issue when a reserved connection is used as it turns off the reuse of connection in the vttablet.
 More details about it are given [below](#number-of-vttablet---mysql-connections).

 The current pool implementation is enhanced to keep the connections with settings in the pool and not to pin the connection to the session.